Billing Logic¶

 Billing Cycle¶

-The billing cycle for Guance is daily.
-Usage statistics for each workspace are calculated daily, with settlement occurring at midnight the following day.
-Daily bills are generated and synchronized to the Guance Billing Center, from which the consumption amount is deducted based on the actual payment method.
+The billing cycle of Guance is daily, meaning that usage statistics for the workspace on the same day are settled at midnight the next day, generating a daily bill that is synchronized to the Guance Billing Center.
+Ultimately, the consumption amount is deducted from the corresponding account based on the actual bound settlement method.

 Billing Items¶